FionaMacNeill/portfolio/content/work/deliverables/index.md

 ---
 title: Deliverables
-summary: Link to a collection of work samples temporarily stored on Notions
+summary: Link to a collection of work samples temporarily stored on Notion
 tags:
 - Deliverables
 - Artefacts